watermark

 EA SPORTS F1® 23

 We've been working with Electronic Arts since 2010, and they're one of our very best and most loyal clients.
 Most of their games are not localized to Dutch, so our work mostly pertains to translating marketing material and websites.
-This game is an exception though, not in the least because of the enormous success of our Dutch pride Max Verstappen.

-It was an incredible honor to do the full Dutch translation of this high-profile AAA game for Electronic Arts: the game contains 310,886 words and we're still counting.
-Special thanks go to the incredible team in Cologne and all the testers in Madrid: without you this would never have been possible!
+It was an incredible honor to do the full Dutch translation of this high-profile AAA game for Electronic Arts: the game contains 310,886 words, and we're still counting.
+Special thanks go to the incredible team in Cologne and all the testers in Madrid: without you, this would never have been possible!

 Syberia: The World Before

-This is a beautiful story about love, friendship and a search for the past, which I can definitely recommend to anyone.
+This is a beautiful story about love, friendship, and a search for the past, which I can definitely recommend to anyone.
 You will be touched.
 You will be moved.

-Pathway
+Pathway Pathway

-Draugen
+Draugen Draugen

 Graveyard Keeper

-Moonlighter
+Moonlighter Moonlighter

-Marek Ziemak, former producer of The Witcher I-III, came back for more and asked us to localize 11 Bit Studios' newest baby to Japanese, Chinese and Korean.
-We gladly complied, and it seems the users liked the result.
+Marek Ziemak, the former producer of The Witcher I-III, returned to ask us to localize 11 Bit Studios' latest title into Japanese, Chinese, and Korean.
+We gladly accepted, and it seems the players loved the results.

 Gremlins Inc.